atlas-github/nus_cloudcomputing/README.md

 # Pre-requisites

-1. Get faculty/instructor to apply for [Google Cloud](https://support.google.com/google-cloud-higher-ed/answer/10324552) credits or [Azure](https://azure.microsoft.com/en-us/free/students) for students.
+1. An email with the **Student Coupon Retrieval Link** was sent out.
+Register to proceed with the hands-on session later.
+   * You will be asked for a name and email address, which needs to match your school domain.
+A confirmation email will be sent to you with a coupon code.
+   * You can request a coupon from the URL and redeem it until 28 May 2025.
+   * Coupon is valid through 28 Jan 2026.
-2. Alternatively, get a trial account on either [Google Cloud](https://cloud.google.com/?hl=en) ($300 credits for 90 days) or [Azure](https://azure.microsoft.com/) ($200 credits for 12 months)
+3. Alternatively, get a trial account on either [Google Cloud](https://cloud.google.com/?hl=en) ($300 credits for 90 days) or [Azure](https://azure.microsoft.com/) ($200 credits for 12 months).
-3. [Optional] Join the [Google Cloud Innovators](https://cloud.google.com/innovators?hl=en) program for free lab credits on Google Cloud Skills Boost
+4. Azure also has a student accounts available on https://azure.microsoft.com/en-us/free/students

 # Cloud computing
 1. Benefits: scalability, cost-efficiency, and accessibility.